-The Authority, a legally separate public trust, is reported by the City as a discretely presented component unit in the City's Comprehensive Annual Financial Report.
-The primary function of the Authority is to promote economic development within and near Tulsa, Oklahoma through financing of various facilities.
-Its activities primarily consist of arranging financing to industrial, commercial and other organizations.
+The Authority, a legally separate public trust, is reported by the City as a discretely presented component unit in the City's Annual Comprehensive Financial Report.
+The primary purpose of the Authority is to promote economic development and racial equality within and near Tulsa, Oklahoma.
+Its activities primarily consist of promoting economic development, redevelopment, adequate housing and general public health, safety and welfare.